 Pakistan PM Imran Khan to visit Russia on Feb 23-24: Reports

-Moscow/Islamabad, Feb 21: Prime Minister Imran Khan will visit Russia on February 23-24, the official Russian media has reported, signalling the first visit by a Pakistani premier to Moscow in 23 years.
-Russian presidential spokesman Dmitry Peskov confirmed that preparations for the visit of the Prime Minister Khan were underway, the state-run TASS news agency reported on Sunday.
+Moscow/Islamabad, Feb 21: First time in the last 23 years, a Pakistan premier is visiting Russia as Prime Minister Imran Khan is set to visit Moscow on February 23-24.

+Russian presidential spokesman Dmitry Peskov confirmed that preparations for the visit of the Prime Minister were underway, the state-run TASS news agency reported on Sunday.

+"The visit will take place on February 23-24," it quoted a source in diplomatic circles as saying.
+However, the visit has not been formally announced by Pakistan and Russia.

 Pakistan's ties with Russia have moved past the bitter Cold War hostilities in recent years and the chill in the relations between Pakistan and the US has further pushed the country towards Russia and China.